YMIndustries/AutoKnight/README.md

 Features:
  * Beep when the timer falls below a certain level
  * Attempt to automatically press the button if the timer falls below a certain level
+ * Disables button if you lose your internet connection or Reddit has downtime, ensures you don't waste your click

 Created for /r/thebutton